guoq01/watermark_dataset/README.md

 ### Files
 - [LICENSE](./LICENSE): Specify the usage permissions of developers or organizations using the code.
 - [README.md](./README.md):Contains a basic introduction to this project.
+- [extract_arriveT_ipd.py](./extract_arriveT_ipd.py): Used to extract relevant features from pcap files The required environment to be prepared：apt install python3-scapy
 ### Subfolders
 [WateramrkDA](./):Contains the network stream data set.
 Each method involves ten pcap files (for continuous collection)